Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Summary

 In the first half of this paper, I described some modifications to the \ppxf\ method \citep{Cappellari2017}, which is used to extract the stellar and gas kinematics, as well as the stellar population of galaxies.
 First, I described a novel constrained least-squares optimization algorithm that \ppxf\ has been using for the past few years.
 Then I outlined the changes I made to \ppxf\ to be able to fit photometric data together with the usual full-spectrum fitting.
 I also described some other minor changes.

-In the second half of the paper, I presented an application of \ppxf\ to the extraction of non-parametric star formation histories and metallicity distributions for a sample of 3200 galaxies at redshift $0.6<z<1$ with spectroscopy from the LEGA-C survey DR3 \citep{vanderWel2021}, and with 28-bands photometric measurements covering from the far ultraviolet (0.1 \micron) to the near-infrared (3 \micron) from either the UltraVista \citep{Muzzin2013} or the COSMOS~2020 catalogues \citep{Weaver2022}.
+In the second half of the paper, I presented an application of \ppxf\ to the extraction of non-parametric star formation histories and metallicity distributions for a sample of 3200 galaxies at redshift $0.6<z<1$ with spectroscopy from the LEGA-C survey DR3 \citep{vanderWel2021}, and with 28-bands photometric measurements covering from the far ultraviolet (0.1 \micron) to the near-infrared (3 \micron) from either the UltraVISTA \citep{Muzzin2013} or the COSMOS2020 catalogues \citep{Weaver2022}.
+I also constructed JAM dynamical models \citep{Cappellari2008,Cappellari2020} for all galaxies with measured stellar dispersion $\sigma_*$ and available Sersic profile fits to the photometry.

 For this study, I used and compared three spectral population synthesis (SPS) methods satisfying some criteria of age and wavelength coverage.
 This led to my selection of the \textsc{fsps} \citep{Conroy2009,Conroy2010}, \textsc{galaxev} \citep{Bruzual2003} and \textsc{bpass} \citep{Stanway2018,Byrne2022} SPS methods.